masgeek/android-signing-plugin/README.md

 your APK.
 In that case Gradle will have produced the necessary unsigned, unaligned APK, ready for the Android Signing Plugin to sign.

+## Support

+Please submit all issues to [Jenkins Jira](https://issues.jenkins-ci.org/issues/?jql=project%3DJENKINS%20AND%20component%3Dandroid-signing-plugin).
+Do not use GitHub issues.

 ## License and Copyright

 See the included LICENSE and NOTICE text files for original Work and Derivative